Given topic uncovers how to configure the Handler to achieve maximal performance characteristics and lowest processing latency.

 Please use this code snippet to disable all logging operations:

-In addition to ability to manipulate thread affinity for working threads of Feed Engine, it also provides a set of events triggered by working threads at the beginning of processing and before ending processing loop.
+In addition to the ability to manipulate thread affinity for working threads of the Feed Engine, it also provides a set of events triggered by working threads at the beginning of processing and before ending processing loop.
 See Feed Engine Events for more information.

-With help of working threads events, it's possible to perform more advanced threads turning like updating thread priority:
+With the help of working threads events, it's possible to perform more advanced threads turning like updating thread priority:

 When the Handler accomplishes the processing of previously received market data, it initiates reception of new incoming data if it's available on the feed.
 In reality, data packets do not come each after another, but there's a certain time interval between two neighbor packets.
 Pauses between incoming packets cause Feed Engine bound to the Handler to suspend activities and sleep in the kernel while waiting for incoming data.
 As a result, data and execution code can be ejected from the processor's cache.
 That brings to the fact the next iteration of processing loop will be performed slower in comparison to the previous one.
 To influence the amount of time Feed Engine waits in the kernel on incoming data, it provides OnixS::CboeCFE::MarketData::Pitch::FeedEngineSettings::dataWaitTime parameter, whose value defines time Feed Engine spends in I/O operation while waiting for the incoming data.
 Reducing the value of the noted parameter increases the number of wake-ups and thus reduces the probability for Feed Engine to be thrown out of processor's cache.
 If the parameter is set to zero, Feed Engine checks for data available but does not enter kernel for a sleep.
 The drawback of reducing waiting time is an increase in processor consumption (up to 100% in the case of zero parameter value).